Please read carefully the Frequently Asked Questions section, and check the deadlines before applying.

 Procedure to request a fee waiver

-- Two fee waiver commissions will be held:
+- Two fee waiver commissions for international Master's program applicants will be held:

-- start of April, 2021 : for Eiffel scholarship and January-February admission campaigns applicants.
-Admitted applicants will receive an email from the Admissions Team, specifying the deadline for sending their tuition fee waiver request.
+- One commission for Eiffel scholarship and January-Feburary campaigns applicants (except TSE students) will be held at the end of April 2021.
+Admitted applicants will receive an email from the Admissions Team, specifying the procedure and deadline for sending their tuition fee waiver request.

-- End of June 2021 : for May admission campaigns applicants.
-Admitted applicants will receive an email from the Admissions Team, specifying the deadline for sending their tuition fee waiver request.
+- One commission for current TSE students and Master 2 applicants holding a French degree will be held in June 2021.
+Admitted applicants will receive an email from the Admissions Team, specifying the procedure and deadline for sending their tuition fee waiver request.

 - You will be duly informed of the decision given to your tuition fee waiver request by email by the Admissions Team.